rkochar/wsdm/k8s/README.md

 `minikube addons enable ingress`

-Install redis.

-`./../deploy-charts-minikube.sh`

-Authenticate with ghcr (do this once, set your pat to expire in 60 days).
-Kube [docs](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry) if needed.

-`kubectl create secret docker-registry regcred-ghcr --docker-server=https://ghcr.io --docker-username=<username> --docker-password=<pat> --docker-email=<email>`

-Deploy stock, order and payment.
+Deploy microservices and ingresses.

-`kubectl apply -f <microservice>-app.yaml`

-Deploy ingress

-`kubectl apply -f ingress-service.yaml`

-Delete a deployment.

-`kubectl delete -f <name>.yaml`
+`./deploy-microservice.sh`

-Delete redis.
+Delete microservices and ingresses.

-`helm list --all`
-`helm delete <name>`
+`./delete-microservice.sh`

-If you want to edit a deployment or other kube files, edit the file in this directory and apply it.
+If you want to edit a deployment or other kube files, edit the file in this directory and apply it `kubectl replace -f <file.yaml>`.
 You can also edit the file inside Kubernetes but that is not a good idea because the changes will be on Kubernetes but the deliverables are the yaml files (drifts are bad).